 The Department will conduct its own tests to validate test results.
-The validation tests for asphalt binder content, maximum specific gravity, and gradation will be on QA samples (see Subsection 3.6.2, "Required Plant Acceptance Tests") and on retained contractor gyratory specimens.
-The acceptance tests for in-place density will be on the roadway cores (see Subsection 3.6.3, "Required In-Place Density Acceptance Tests"), or based on density gauge readings.
+The validation tests for asphalt binder content and maximum specific gravity will be on split test samples (see Subsection 3.6.2, "Required Plant Acceptance Tests").
+The acceptance tests for in-place density will be on the cores (see Subsection 3.6.3, "Required In-Place Density Acceptance Tests"), or based on density gauge readings.

-The frequency of the Department's QA samples will in general be equal to or greater than ten percent (10%) of the tests required.
-The Department will provide the QA test sample results within 6 working days of the sample being obtained by the laboratories.
+The frequency of the Department's split test samples will in general be equal to or greater than ten percent (10%) of the tests required.
+The Department will provide the split test sample results within 6 working days of the sample being obtained by the laboratories.
 Additionally, the Department may select any or all retained samples for further testing.
 All split test samples testing and data analysis will be performed by or under the supervision of a Certified Asphalt Mix 1 Technician.
 Inspect measuring and testing devices to confirm both calibration and condition.
 Calibrate and correlate all testing equipment in accordance with AASHTO R18.

-3.8.1 Asphalt Binder Content, Maximum Specific Gravity, and Gradation
+3.8.1 Asphalt Binder Content and Maximum Specific Gravity

-For acceptance samples that are tested by both the Contractor and the Department, compare the test results for asphalt binder content, maximum specific gravity, and gradation to each other.
-If the differences are within the allowable differences listed in Table 5, no further testing or analysis is necessary.
+For acceptance split samples that are tested by both the Contractor and the Department, the test results for asphalt binder content and maximum specific gravity will be compared to each other.
+If the differences are within the allowable differences listed in Table 5, no further testing or analysis will be necessary and the Contractor's test values will be used in the computation of the asphalt binder content LOT pay factor.